csdheepan/tweetx/README.md

 ## Future Improvements:
 - **Direct Messaging:** Allow users to send messages to each other.
-- **Additional features and enhancements for an enriched user experience.
+- **Additional features:** Enhancements done based on user experience.

 ## Database:
 The application utilizes Google Firestore Database for efficient data storage and retrieval.